 All members are granted an open door policy towards all members of staff.

 This is a Role-Playing server.
-That said you MUST stay in character during encounters with players.
-More information on the subject located at [Section II.1].
+That said you MUST stay in character at all times when on the server, unless otherwise instructed by an officer.

-Administers are responsible for the leadership of the community as a whole.
-Each leader has a role and a rank.
-It is the job of the administer to encourage growth in the community as well as fulfill assessments they are assigned.
+Officers are responsible for the leadership of the community as a whole.
+Each officer has a rank displaying responsibility weight.
+It is the job of the officer to encourage growth in the community as well as fulfill assessments they are assigned.

-As this is a community, it is encouraged that all members report any suspicious acts of rule breaking of any kind to a member of Staff.
-You can find a list of staff by clicking Here.
+It is encouraged that all members report any suspicious acts of rule breaking to staff members.

 It is recommended that each member recall the purpose of the server rules.
 This community is built to entertain a unique experience to role-play with others on Ark: Survival Evolved, and through the server rules, the staff can govern a safe and enjoyable server for all to appreciate.